Dr. William Karnes’ directive when he arrived at UCI Health was nothing less than wiping out colorectal cancer in Orange County.

 Within a year, the tens of thousands of images helped him and fellow gastroenterologists at the H.H.
 Chao Comprehensive Digestive Disease Center (CDDC) increase their already good overall detection rates by 50%.

-To improve further, Karnes tapped the power of artificial intelligence (AI) with Andrew Ninh, an information technology expert at UCI’s Beall Applied Innovation center.
+To improve further, Karnes tapped the power of artificial intelligence (AI) with Andrew Ninh, an information technology expert who was part of the Wayfinder incubator program at UCI Beall Applied Innovation.

 They matched hundreds of thousands of images — the world’s largest data set of benign, precancerous and confirmed malignant polyps — with deep-learning algorithms to develop a smarter, faster scan.